godspeedsystems/gs_doc/docs/microservices/datasources/api.md

   title: <% inputs.headers['title'] %>
 ```

-### Headers defined at workflow level
+### Headers defined at task level
-Headers defined at workflow level are applicable for a single workflow only.
+Headers defined at task level are applicable for a single task only.
 You can find the [example usage here](../workflows#the-tasks-within-workflows)

 ### Example usage
 You can find the [example usage here](../workflows#comgshttp)